 The relationship between the Wi-Fi receivers (clients) and a broadcaster is first-come-first-served.
 On top of that, many broadcasters might take the slowest client's speed as the effective rate of all connected clients on the same band (5GHz or 2.4GHz).

 This wait time depends on how slow the currently active ones are and how much data they need to transmit.
-But in any case, when you have a lot of slow devices, bad efficiency is inevitable.
-That’s because the access point will not do anything about a new (possibly much faster) client until it’s done with one of those it has at hand.
+But in any case, bad efficiency is inevitable when you have a lot of slow devices.
+That's because the access point will not do anything about a new (possibly much faster) client until it's done with one of those it has at hand.